-In the months and years that have passed since your loss I have realized a surprising truth about the strength and courage I sometimes think I manage to display and the path I have walked.
+In the months and years that have passed since your loss, I have realized a surprising truth about the strength and courage I sometimes think I manage to display and the path I have walked.

 You did not need me to be strong.
 Instead, my strength comes from you.

 It is the things that you have done since that day that keep me moving forward.
-It is how you have handled your loss and picked up the pieces that give me courage to do the same.
+It is how you have handled your loss and picked up the pieces that gave me courage to do the same.
 It is the way you acknowledge and honor your husband or wife's sacrifice that paves the way for me to do the same.